 Yes, Virginia, there is a fungal disease of almond trees called butt rot.
-Is full name is Ganoderma root and butt rot and it can kill your tree.
+Its full name is Ganoderma root and butt rot, and it can kill your tree.

-When most people use the word “butt” they are talking about a certain mammalian body part.
+When most people say “butt” they mean a certain mammalian body part.
 When botanists and gardeners say “butt” they mean the base of a tree.
 In either case, butt rot is not something you want.

-Butt rot is very common in Europe and California.
-This disease is responsible for many orchards having to be removed completely.
-Butt rot kills young trees outright and infected mature trees must be removed to prevent the disease from spreading.
+Butt rot is common in Europe and California but can occur anywhere.
+This disease is responsible for the complete removal of many orchards.
+Butt rot kills young trees outright.
+Removing infected trees is expensive and necessary to prevent the disease from spreading.

-Butt rot is caused by three different bracket or shelf fungi from the Ganoderma genus: G. adspersum, G. brownii, and G. polychromum.
-Another type of Ganoderma root and butt rot, caused by G. applanatum, attacks oak trees.
+Three different bracket or shelf fungi from the Ganoderma genus: G. adspersum, G. brownii, and G. polychromum are responsible for butt rot.
+Ganoderma root and butt rot (G. applanatum) affect oak trees.
 All of these fungi devour wood.

 Butt rot symptoms

-At first, infected trees simply fail to thrive.
+At first, infected trees fail to thrive.
 Then they decline.
-You may see shelf-like conks grow along the trunk or clefting at the graft union.
+Shelf-like conks may grow along the trunk or clefting at graft union.
 Clefting describes the way the two halves of a graft union peel apart.
-You may see branch dieback within the canopy and leaves may be smaller than those of healthy trees.
-The rooting of infected trees tends to be more shallow than normal.
+You may see branch dieback within the canopy, and leaves may be smaller.
+The rooting of infected trees tends to be shallower than healthy trees.
 Eventually, the tree will break off at ground level, so keep your distance.